Cosmo-Local Credit (CLC)

 Governance that limits capture

-Why the DAO is essential for safely scaling Commitment Pooling
+Why shared governance is essential for safely scaling Commitment Pooling

-The protocol makes commitment pooling possible; the DAO makes it durable at scale by funding and enforcing the commons: safety rules, insurance capacity, operational reliability, and settlement/off-ramp liquidity - all governed democratically with explicit risk boundaries.
+The protocol makes commitment pooling possible; shared governance can make it durable at scale by funding and enforcing the commons: safety rules, insurance capacity, operational reliability, and settlement/off-ramp liquidity - all governed with explicit risk boundaries.

-That’s how Commitment Pools can scale from a local exchange tool into a general-purpose settlement network for obligations (from gift cards to invoices) without sacrificing democratic control or safety.
+That’s how Commitment Pools can scale from a local exchange tool into a general-purpose settlement network for obligations (from gift cards to invoices) without sacrificing local accountability or safety.

-For a detailed explanation, see Section 7.4 of the White Paper.
+For a detailed explanation, see the network stewardship and token section of the White Paper.